5th Annual Keep the Promise: An Evening of Food Tasting & Auction to Benefit Families Facing Homelessness

 Feels like Home Benefit Concert for Family Promise Metrowest

-Concerts from the Heart presents singer-songwriter Laura Vecchione in a benefit concert supporting Family Promise Metrowest.
-The April 29 concert will take place at The Center for the Arts in Natick (TCAN).
-The evening will begin with a reception at 5:30 pm featuring a slider bar by B.Good, desserts by Boston Gourmet Chef and a cash bar.
-The concert will follow at 7:00 pm.
+On April 29 Concerts from the Heart and singer-songwriter Laura Vecchione partnered with Family Promise Metrowest for a benefit concert.
+The event took place at The Center for the Arts in Natick (TCAN).
+The evening began with a reception featuring a slider bar by B.GOOD and desserts by Boston Gourmet Chef.
+The evening was a wonderful success, introducing many of the guests to Family Promise Metrowest for the first time.